Information Technology Law Reports - Volume 18 - Issue 1

 Data retention – Department for Work and Pensions – administration of the welfare benefits system – gender reassignment – lawfulness of policies – Gender Recognition Act 2004 – Human Rights Act 1998 – Equality Act 2010 – appeal dismissed.

-Various Claimants WM Morrisons Supermarket PLC
+Various Claimants v WM Morrisons Supermarket PLC

 High Court of Justice